 I get asked about the differences between this and our MKIV Sun Bender a lot.
 The MK1.5 is more raw and 1960s sounding, with a BIAS knob.
-MKIV is more saturated and early 1970s sounding, and has a tone control that can go from thick to thin and trebly.
+MKIV is fatter, more saturated and 1970s sounding, and has a tone control that can go from thick to thin and trebly.

-We have always used New Old Stock British Mullard transistors in this pedal:
+We have always used New Old Stock British Mullard type transistors in this pedal:

 The on/off FUZZ pot is optional to allow disconnecting the battery without having to unplug the pedal, great when mounted in the middle of a pedalboard.
 Turn it down all the way and it CLICKS and turns off the power.

 We also offer a power jack, with standard polarity, but inside the pedal is reverse polarity so you need to use an ISOLATED 9Vdc POWER SUPPLY.

-We decided to make this 2-transistor MK1.5 first instead of the 3-transistor MK-II as we don't have many of these awesome British NOS Mullard transistors.
+We decided to make this 2-transistor MK1.5 first instead of a 3-transistor Tone Bender as we don't have many of these awesome British NOS Mullard transistors.
 Also we tested them side by side and found that an average MK-II didn't sound better, just different.
 The MK1.5 is a bit easier to make consistent but they can still be tough as the circuit with NOS Mullards is very finicky.
 The MK-II is about the same circuit as an old Marshall Supa-Fuzz, you can hear the comparison below.

 Here is what an original MK1.5 looks like, this rare pedal was on ebay at the end of 2012 for $5,000 but got no bids.